bernadette-perry/CSCW/project notebooks/bjornson_notebook.md

 ###October 19 - 25
 Contributions:
  * generated webserver portion for external JavaScript capabilities - 1h
  * created user accounts to give access to web server - 1h
+ * added literature review document to aid in distribution of literature review reading and documenting - .5h
+ *